dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 # `classifier-lit`
-This package provides an implementation of the Language Interpretability Tool (ClfLit) for a `pytorch` sequence classifier.
-Additional information on ClfLit can be found on [GitHub](https://pair-code.github.io/lit/).
-This code assembled from various examples in the LIT repository.
+This package provides an implementation of the Language Interpretability Tool (LIT) for a `pytorch` sequence classifiers.
+Additional information on LIT can be found on [GitHub](https://pair-code.github.io/lit/).
+This was code assembled from various examples in the LIT repository.

 ## Requirements